manuelroemer/site/content/blog/4-lecture-notes-distributed-systems/index.md

 * **Availability**: A synonym for "uptime", i.e., the fraction of time that a DS is working correctly (from the perspective of a user).
 * **(Un-)marshalling**: A synonym for (de-)serializing a data structure so that it can be sent over the network.
 * **Interface Definition Language (IDL)**: A format defining type signatures in a (programming) language-independent way.
+* **Microkernel**: An approach to design a (operating) system.
+In contrast to a monolithic approach, features are not part of the kernel, but "separate modules" in user space.

 ## Distributed Systems - Motivation